franklinqin0/blog/docs/algo/partition-equal-subset-sum.md

 diff: medium
 tags:
   - DP
+  - DFS
+related:
+  - partition-to-k-equal-sum-subsets
 ---

 <img class="medium-zoom" src="/algo/partition-equal-subset-sum.png" alt="https://leetcode.com/problems/partition-equal-subset-sum">

 ## Solution

-This problem is similar to the $0/1$ Knapsack problem, both of which are NP-complete and cannot be reduced to polynomial runtime.
+This problem is similar to the $0/1$ Knapsack problem, both of which are NP-complete and cannot be reduced to polynomial runtime, unless $P = NP$.

 Let $n$ be the length of the array `nums` and $target$ be the half of total sum.

 See more at these two LeetCode posts in Chinese: [1](https://leetcode-cn.com/problems/partition-equal-subset-sum/solution/fen-ge-deng-he-zi-ji-by-leetcode-solution) and [2](https://leetcode-cn.com/problems/partition-equal-subset-sum/solution/0-1-bei-bao-wen-ti-xiang-jie-zhen-dui-ben-ti-de-yo).

-### Iterative DP (squared space)
+### Iterative DP

 $dp[i][j]$ represents whether there exists a way to select positive integers in $nums[0..i]$ s.t. the sum is equal to $j$.